WarcraftPriests/sl-shadow-priest/covenants-launch/README.md

 # Covenant Results

-This sim is for renown 21 with pre-raid BiS gear (204 ilevel).
+This is a modified version of the Soulbind sims with a capped 48 level of renown.
+Only pre-SoD pieces are used or Season 1.

 Each of the covenant sims is using the following over `Base`:
 - Covenant Ability
-- Top 1 or 2 Conduits per Covenant at rank 6
+- Top 2 or 3 Conduits per Covenant at rank 8
 - Top build(s) per Soulbind per Covenant
-- Eternal Call to the Void
+- Top Legendary

 The `Covenent_Only` actor is just adding the covenant ability.
 No conduits, legendaries, or soulbind traits.